-A culinary whirlwind of Thai dishes.
-Order popular chicken with cashews, or choose your favourite protein, from prawns to crispy duck, to have in stir-fried basil or pad Thai.
+Expect a culinary whirlwind of Thai dishes.
+Order the popular chicken with cashews, or choose your favourite protein, from prawns to crispy duck, and have it with stir-fried basil or pad Thai.

 Simply Asia (Kenilworth)

-This is authentic Thai cuisine with imported noodles, spices and MSG-free ingredients.
-All the classics are here, from fragrant, spicy soups, satays and salads to tongue-tingling curries and delicious stir-fries.
+This is chain offers accessible Thai cuisine made with imported noodles, spices and MSG-free ingredients.
+All the classics are here – from fragrant, spicy soups, satays and salads to tongue-tingling curries and delicious stir-fries.
 Standouts are tom yum prawn soup, pad Thai, jungle stir-fry and chilli-tamarind duck.
-Sushi is very good.

 South China Dim Sum Bar (City Bowl)

-This nights-only venue is a real gem.
+This classy city bowl venue is a real gem.
 Tapas dishes are relatively affordable, considering the quality, so you can order a feast of fabulously flavourful dishes.
-The pièce de résistance in the umami department is the ochazuke, a bowl of sushi rice in a warming matcha-and-dashi broth, topped with tender pan-fried fish.
+The pièce de résistance in the umami department is pork with thick udon noodles served in a deep meaty broth and topped with a soft egg.